Jennifer Kupcho

 Jennifer Anne Kupcho (born May 14, 1997) is an American professional golfer.
+She has won five professional tournaments including four on the LPGA Tour.
+She has won one major – the 2022 Chevron Championship.
+She has represented the United States in three Solheim Cups, and was on the winning team in 2024.

 Amateur career

 As a junior at Wake Forest University, she was named the winner of the Honda Sports Award for golf.
 As a senior, Kupcho won the inaugural Augusta National Women's Amateur in 2019.
 She also won the 2018 NCAA Division I Golf Championship.
 Kupcho was the number one ranked women's amateur golfer in the world for a total of 34 weeks, rising to the top on three occasions, the first time on July 11, 2018.

 Professional career

 Kupcho turned professional prior to the start of the 2019 U.S. Women's Open.
 She had earned her LPGA Tour card through the LPGA Qualifying Tournament in November 2018 but deferred playing until she finished her college career.

 She set a 54-hole record in the 2022 Chevron Championship tournament in having a 16-under-par total (200) with her eight-under-par 64 in the third round.
 She beat the previous total by two strokes.
 She won the tournament by two strokes over Jessica Korda.